-As of January 31, 2011
+As of January 31, 2014

 Hokkoku Bank is a regional financial institution centered in Ishikawa prefecture, on the Sea of Japan coast in central Honshu, Japan's main island.
 The Bank’s headquarters is in Kanazawa, the region's largest city.
 Its business is concentrated in the prefectures of Ishikawa, Toyama, and Fukui, known collectively as Hokuriku.
-Hokkoku Bank branches cover this entire region, complemented by offices in the major Japanese cities of Tokyo, Osaka, Nagoya, and Kyoto.
+Hokkoku Bank branches cover this entire region, complemented by offices in the major Japanese cities of Tokyo, Osaka, and Nagoya.

 Hokkoku Bank was created by the merger of three Ishikawa prefecture banks in 1943, and has grown steadily ever since.
-Today it is widely regarded as one of the most financially sound of Japan's 63 regional banks, with the closest ties to local communities and residents.
+Today it is widely regarded as one of the most financially sound of Japan's 64 regional banks, with the closest ties to local communities and residents.

-Hokkoku Bank began handling foreign exchange business in 1961; in the ensuing 49 years, it has continued to expand its correspondent bank network and formed tie-ups with banks around the world.
+Hokkoku Bank began handling foreign exchange business in 1961; in the ensuing 52 years, it has continued to expand its correspondent bank network and formed tie-ups with banks around the world.
 The Bank’s overseas offices help our clients track international financial trends and support their overseas activities.